URNerD/ToDoToday/README.md

 ## 23 May 2014

 Start the [Static HTML](https://github.com/URNerD/Static-HTML) assignment – you can probably do this in one class period.
 See how much you can do without needing to use external sources.
 You might be pleasently surprised.
 However if you get stuck, [Google](https://google.com) is your friend.
 So are the [tag reference pages at W3 Schools](http://www.w3schools.com/tags/tag_a.asp).
+Searching on ```html _tag-name``` (e.g. ```html a```) will usually get you some useful links.

 When you're done the page should look something like this: